UCB-Econ-148/sp23/syllabus.md

 **Labs**

 There will be 10 labs in total and all labs are weighted equally.
-Labs are graded by completion.
+Labs are graded by TBD.

 You will have 1 lab drop to be used at any time throughout the semester.